-Seattle-wide power outage hits Alaska Airlines Arena with hour before UW women tip vs. No. 9 UCLA
+Seattle-wide power outage hits Alaska Airlines Arena, pushes back tip vs. No. 9 UCLA to 3 p.m.

-More than 20,000 are without power around Seattle, and that includes Alaska Airlines Arena, where the No. 12 UW women are scheduled to face No. 9 UCLA at 2 p.m on ESPN2.
+More than 20,000 lost power around Seattle Sunday afternoon, and that included Alaska Airlines Arena, where the No. 12 UW women were scheduled to face No. 9 UCLA at 2 p.m on ESPN2.

-UW athletics is waiting on updates from Seattle City Light and does not have an update on the status of the Huskies’ game against the Bruins, other than it will be delayed.
-Fans will be allowed to enter the arena at 1:30, though when the game will start is still unknown.
+Power was restored at the arena shortly after UW began letting fans in at 1:30.
+The start time was pushed back an hour to 3 p.m.
+It will still be televised on ESPN2.

+Seattle City Light identified an equipment failure as the cause for the outage.
+It projects it shouldn’t take longer than two hours to restore power across the city.

 We will update this post as more information becomes available.